 Optimal methylation and its opposite process, demethylation, are central to the maintenance of our physical, mental, and emotional health.
 Consequently, methylation deficits have many adverse effects on the body.
 Conditions associated with impaired methylation include fatigue, difficulty losing weight, depression, anxiety, hormone imbalances, poor detox capacity, infertility, and an increased risk of cancer.
 However, a growing body of research indicates that we should add another item to this list of conditions affected by impaired methylation—autism spectrum disorder.

-There is no arguing that autism is on the rise; the incidence of autism in U.S. children increased by over 100 percent from 2000 to 2010, and a shocking one in 59 children born today will be diagnosed with autism.
-(1) A growing body of research indicates that methylation influences the development of autism.
+A growing body of research indicates that methylation influences the development of autism.
 Variants in the MTHFR gene and the presence of folate receptor autoantibodies are two factors that mediate the relationship between methylation and autism.